l7mp/stunner/README.md

 Check that the external IP address `$STUNNER_PUBLIC_ADDR` is reachable by your WebRTC clients: some Kubernetes clusters (like GKE Autopilot) are installed with private node IP addresses.

-If all goes well, your STUNner service is now exposed on the IP address `$STUNNER_PUBLIC_ADDR` and UDP port `$STUNNER_PUBLIC_PORT`.
+If all goes well, the STUNner service is now exposed on the IP address `$STUNNER_PUBLIC_ADDR` and UDP port `$STUNNER_PUBLIC_PORT`.
 Finally, store back the public IP address and port into STUNner's configuration, so that the WebRTC application server can learn this information in a simple way.